 "In Burundi, rural women are the backbone of the household and the beating heart of the economy"

-Gisèle Ndereyimana, program director of FXB Burundi, discusses the multiple challenges facing rural women in this country, the world’s 4th poorest country with nearly 2/3 of its inhabitants living below the poverty line.
+Gisèle Ndereyimana, director of FXB Burundi, outlines the multiple challenges faced by rural women in this country, the world’s 4th poorest country with nearly 2/3 of its inhabitants living below the poverty line.

 With nearly 90% of its population living in rural areas, Burundi is intimately dependent on agriculture and its relationship to the land for its development, growth and the well-being of its inhabitants.

 Women, pillars of rural development in Burundi